solaranamnesis/randolph-kirkpatrick/nummulosphere/part-3-full-text-english.md

 [Plate 2D: Figure 11](https://cdn.solaranamnesis.com/RandolphKirkpatrick/Nummulosphere-Part3/Plate2D-Figure11.png) — Cornish granite.
 Three marginal cords passing obliquely downwards from left to right and alars at right angles.
 I can see better by reversing figure.
 The curve of a broad ridged marginal cord can be followed from middle of the then right edge near circular patch.
 With lens 3x circular granular disks are clearly visible lying across cord, also faintly two fan-like septa with semicircular edge in oblique projection, 65x.

 [Plate 2D: Figure 12](https://cdn.solaranamnesis.com/RandolphKirkpatrick/Nummulosphere-Part3/Plate2D-Figure12.png) — Cornish granite.
-Rhomboidal felspar crystal to left of center shows ⅛ inch (3 mm.) above middle of lower left border and well between two parallel dark streaks a spiral rim (1 mm. diam.) with cog-like light and dark flecks.
+Rhomboidal feldspar crystal to left of center shows ⅛ inch (3 mm.) above middle of lower left border and well between two parallel dark streaks a spiral rim (1 mm. diam.) with cog-like light and dark flecks.
 On left are two much larger concentric rims with radial "septa" and "alars."
 The upper dark streak, nearly tangential to inner of these, stabs five septa, 3x.
 Lens necessary.

 [Plate 2D: Figure 13](https://cdn.solaranamnesis.com/RandolphKirkpatrick/Nummulosphere-Part3/Plate2D-Figure13.png) — Cornish granite.
 Photo poor but showing about center of photo in oblique-vertical perspective three coils (respectively 2, 4 and 9 mm. in diameter) of central part of a shell; also radial septa ; second coil like a thick-rimmed ring.
 6x.